-• The Department of Economic Security (DES) defines early care and education "quality environments" as providers that are accredited by a national organization or providers that have received a state-approved quality indicator that is recognized by the department.^{ix} In 2017, fewer than ten young children receiving child care subsidies from DES in the region were served in quality environment settings, as defined by DES.
-There were no children in quality environment settings in the region in 2018 (Table 44).
+- In 2019, a total of 207 children were enrolled at a Quality First provider site in the Colorado River Indian Tribes Region.
+Of all children enrolled at a Quality First provider site in the region, 88 percent were enrolled at a quality-level setting (public 3-5 stars).
+In 2019, 28 children received Quality First scholarships (Table 46). - In 2019, two child care providers in the Colorado River Indian Tribes Region participated in Quality First, one of which was a quality-level setting (public 3-5 stars) (Table 47). - The Department of Economic Security (DES) defines early care and education "quality environments" as providers that are accredited by a national organization or providers that have received a state-approved quality indicator that is recognized by the department.
+In 2017, fewer than ten children receiving DES child care subsidies in the region were served in quality environment settings, as defined by DES (Table 48).